Manas-Kushwaha-99/PC-Hardware-Performance-Profiler/README.md

 1. Make sure you have Python and the required libraries installed.
 2. Save the code as `Code3.py`.
-3. Place the `Animation.gif` in the same directory.
-4. Run the script from your terminal:
+3. Run the script from your terminal:
          `python Code3.py`

 ## Note